 The Days of the Single-Discipline Engineering Degree Have Passed

 By Dean Kenneth R. Lutchen

-This essay first appeared in the fall 2017 issue of ENGineer, the College of Engineering’s alumni magazine.
+A version of this essay first appeared in the fall 2017 issue of ENGineer, the College of Engineering’s alumni magazine.